brave/brave-core/README.md

 1. Open `App/Client.xcodeproj` in Xcode.
 1. Build the `Debug` scheme in Xcode.

-Updating Rewards
+Working with BraveCore
 ----------------

-Some Brave Rewards code is precompiled into a framework in the `BraveRewards` directory.
-It's code can be found in [brave-core](https://github.com/brave/brave-core/), and instructions on building and updating this code can be found [here](https://github.com/brave/brave-ios/blob/development/BraveCore/Updating%20the%20BraveRewards%20framework.md)
+Many features in iOS (sync, ads, wallet, etc.) are powered by shared code in [brave-core](https://github.com/brave/brave-core).
+Instructions on building and updating this code can be found [here](https://github.com/brave/brave-ios/blob/development/BraveCore/Working%20with%20BraveCore.md)

 ## Contributor guidelines